per-gron/shuriken/src/rs/doc/reference.md

 **External documentation:** [ReactiveX](http://reactivex.io/documentation/operators/flatmap.html)

-**Description:** Similar to `Map`, but `FlatMap` takes a mapper function that returns a Publisher rather than a value.
+**Description:** Similar to [`Map(Mapper)`](#mapmapper), but `FlatMap` takes a mapper function that returns a Publisher rather than a value.
 This makes it possible for the mapper function to perform asynchronous operations or to return zero or more than one value.
 This is similar to the [`flatMap` method in Java 8 Streams](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#flatMap-java.util.function.Function-).

 **Example usage:**